agradus/OpenLdocs/docs/documentation/guides/reference_guide.md

 The following example illustrates how the property  **emptyResultProcessing** works depending on property values when x=1:

-<! ––  Author note: The following tables are set up using HTML in order to apply highlighting  ––>

 <!DOCTYPE html>
 <html lang="en">
 <head>